 Do a match test to determine if and where cold air is getting into your house.
 Start by holding the flame of a match, candle or lighter in front of your window and door frames.
 Just take care to stay clear of drapes and other flammables.
 If it’s not windy outside, or if the wind isn’t blowing in the right direction, have someone stand on the other side with a blow dryer or fan.
 If the flame flickers, you have a leak, and home insulation will be key in creating a warm winter for you.

 Seal suspect spots with weather stripping or caulk.
 Winterize windows, especially.
-You should cover areas of glass with window insulation film, a window seal or window plastic, particularly if you live in a cold climate.
-Doing this can prevent up to 70 percent of that hot air you’re paying for from leaking outside.
+You should cover areas of glass with a window insulation film, a window seal or window plastic, particularly if you live in a cold climate.
 Remember, you’re not just trying to prevent the cold from coming in, you’re also trying to prevent warm air from getting out.

 Insulate Your Drafty Attic